Being a dad and a provider

 Part of this worry is often to do with going from two incomes to one.
 Another part could be general nerves about becoming a dad.

 I did go through stages when I’d sit bolt upright certain nights and look at my partner and the bump in her tummy and go, ‘Gosh – I’ve got to provide for these guys’.

 – Roger, expectant dad (30 weeks)

 To your baby, the material stuff is much less important than being cuddled and loved by you.

-But getting ready for baby can still be a very expensive exercise, and even the basic equipment and home preparations can put a dent in the household budget.
-If you’re feeling the strain, you could look for options that suit your budget and tastes, think about borrowing or hiring some equipment, or buy secondhand, when it’s safe to do this.
+But getting ready for baby can still be very expensive.
+Even the basic equipment and home preparations can put a dent in the household budget.
+If you’re feeling the strain, you could look for other options, like borrowing or hiring some equipment, or buying second-hand when it’s safe to do this.

 Friends and family might offer to help out by buying some of the smaller things – for example, nappies – or even some big-ticket items – for example, a cot or pram.